What's Included in a Gulet Charter?

 Understanding fuel costs is vital to avoiding surprises.

 - Cruising to Greece?
 If you decide to cross from Turkey to the Greek islands, you will be responsible for the Greek port taxes, customs fees, and transit log expenses.
-These can add up, so budget accordingly.
+These can add up, so best to discuss beforehand and budget accordingly.

 Destinations and Itineraries